 Among the music-themed templates, a couple stand out.
 Wix’s Musician Teaser template is set up nicely to introduce an artist’s music with great backgrounds, sections for artists videos, and even clips of the artist’s music.
 It’s also pre-setup for fan mailing lists and social media for the artist.

 The Music Booking Agency template is also a good choice, and I feel this one is multifaceted.
 While it’s set up to highlight artists, it can just as well be modified to create an individual artist or band page.
-It has many of the same features as the Musician Teaser template, but also has additional sections to book talent, and to showcase more information about the agency or band.
+In addition to the features in the Musician Teaser template, it also has sections to book talent, and to showcase more information about the agency or band.

 If you find that one of the templates is lacking a feature you need, you can always check out the Wix App Market for a wide variety of tools.
 You can add custom photo and video galleries, video backgrounds, booking forms, calendars, and even product webpages to sell your music or merchandise.